-In vertebrate cells, several proteins, including centrin and hPOC5, appear to associate with daughter centrioles in increasing amounts as the cell cycle progresses.
-Additionally, centriole pools of centrin and hPOC5 are highly phosphorylated (Paoletti et al., 2003).
+vertebrate cells, In several proteins. including centrin and hPOC5, appear to associate with daughter centrioles in increasing amounts as the cell cycle progresses.
+Additionally, centriole pools of hPOC5 centrin and are highly phosphorylated (Paoletti et al., 2003).
 These changes in the composition of centrioles may be part of the maturation process.